1

 To thrive as a Sign Painter, you need strong artistic ability, attention to detail, and a solid understanding of color theory, often supported by a portfolio or relevant training in graphic arts.
 Familiarity with design software (such as Adobe Illustrator), various paints, brushes, and lettering techniques, as well as safe use of ladders and scaffolding, is typically required.
 Creativity, patience, and effective communication with clients are standout soft skills in this role.
 These skills ensure that sign painters can create visually appealing, durable, and accurate signage that meets client needs and withstands environmental conditions.

-What does a sign painter do?
+What is a sign painter called?

 What is the highest paid painting job?